»S E A P I E C E S – Facts and Fiction«

 In the series “Literaturhaus der Fotografie”: Another Blue.
 Seapeaces and poems.
 Lecture and discussion with Anja Kampmann.
 Moderated by Thomas Böhm (radio eins: literaturagenten).

-The publication as an independent artistic work – artist talk with Jessica Backhaus and Nasan Tur.
+The publication as an independent artistic work – artist talk with Yvon Chabrowski and Nasan Tur.
 Moderation Harald F. Theiss (curator).
+Held in German.

 Jan 16 —